maria-parreira/maria-parreira/README.md

 1. **[Personal Page](https://maria-parreira.github.io/Portfolio/) 👈**

-I'm currently working on this page using React, Typescript and CSS.
+I'm currently working on this page using React, Typescript and Tailwind CSS.

 **Deploy:** with GitHub pages